khalilashraf28/AES-OTP-Auth/README.md

-Below is a professional and comprehensive `README.md` file for your GitHub repository, named **SSUET-SecureAuth**, based on the context of your project.
-The project involves a secure authentication system with OTP encryption using AES, a Flask-based backend, a Streamlit frontend for Sir Syed University of Engineering and Technology (SSUET), and a socket-based key exchange with an HTTP fallback.
-The README includes an overview, features, setup instructions, usage, security considerations, and contribution guidelines, tailored to your project’s functionality and the fixes applied for issues like `ConnectionResetError` and `ValueError: signal only works in main thread`.

----

-# SSUET-SecureAuth
+# AES-OTP-Auth

-**SSUET-SecureAuth** is a secure authentication portal for Sir Syed University of Engineering and Technology (SSUET), built with a Flask backend and Streamlit frontend.
+**AES-OTP-Auth** is a secure authentication portal for Sir Syed University of Engineering and Technology (SSUET), built with a Flask backend and Streamlit frontend.
 It provides user registration and login with OTP-based two-factor authentication, AES-128 encryption for OTPs, and a socket-based key exchange mechanism.
 The system includes a protected dashboard displaying SSUET information, accessible only to authenticated users.

 ## Table of Contents
 - [Features](#features)